Public Health (Alcohol) Act 2018

 - ensure the supply and price of alcohol is regulated and controlled in order to minimise the possibility and incidence of alcohol related harm

-The Act includes provisions for minimum unit pricing, structural separation, health labelling on products that contain alcohol, restrictions on the advertising and marketing of alcohol, the regulation of alcohol sponsorship and restrictions on certain promotional activities.
+The Act includes provisions for minimum unit pricing, structural separation, health labelling on products that contain alcohol, restrictions on the advertising and marketing of alcohol, the regulation of alcohol sponsorship, and restrictions on certain promotional activities.

-You will find further information including guidance documents for industry which have been published to help with the implementation of the legislation here on the Department of Health website.
+You will find further information including guidance documents for industry, which have been published to help with the implementation of the legislation here on the Department of Health website.

-Role of the Environmental Health Service
+Role of the National Environmental Health Service

 The Environmental Health Service’s role in this area primarily involves the enforcement of the legislation.
-The Act has come into force as follows:

 Guidance on making a notification along with HSE contact details is available at hse.ie/liquorlicence

-Section 11 prohibits the sale, advertisement or promotion of an alcohol product at a price below the minimum price of the alcohol product concerned.
+Section 11 prohibits the sale, advertisement, or promotion of an alcohol product at a price below the minimum price of the alcohol product concerned.
 The minimum price per gram of alcohol is €0.10.

 Section 14 prohibits the advertising of alcohol products in the following places: